ROAM-Lab-ND/generalized_rbda/README.md

    <img src="images/InverseOsimBenchmark.png" alt="drawing" width="500"/>
 </div>

-## Contributing
-- Provide guidelines for contributors, including how to submit bug reports, feature requests, or pull requests.
-- Specify your preferred coding style or conventions.
-- Explain the process of contributing to the project.

 ## License
 The code is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.